The 1848 Society

 Since its founding in 1848, the University of Mississippi has benefited from the foresight and generosity of people who have invested in the future by naming the university as a beneficiary in their wills.
 As tax laws changed, many other gift plans emerged, and each year these planned gifts have added to the value of the university's endowment and provided funds for professorships, research, facilities, library books, scholarships, lectureships and many other specific programs to enhance academic and athletic excellence.
 Those who have made commitments to the university through planned gifts have left significant legacies and have truly become partners in the growth and development of the University of Mississippi.

 The 1848 Society was established in 1998, the university's 150th year.
 The society recognizes alumni and friends of the university who have either funded or planned a deferred gift, such as a bequest or a life income plan.

 Qualifications for Membership

 Anyone who has an estate gift planned for Ole Miss or who has completed a life income trust, retained life estate gift or other charitable trust plan for Ole Miss is eligible for membership in the 1848 Society.
-For example, the University of Mississippi Foundation can be made the beneficiary of donors' estates through specific bequests written in a donor's will or by being named the beneficiary of a life insurance policy or retirement plan.
+For example, the University of Mississippi can be made the beneficiary of donors' estates through specific bequests written in a donor's will or by being named the beneficiary of a life insurance policy or retirement plan.
 Donors who establish life income plans, retained life estates or other charitable trusts that benefit the university, whether Ole Miss manages the plan or not, also qualify.

 Gift plans that confer membership eligibility include the following: